KawiraSharon/KawiraSharon/README.md

 _<h3>Hi!
 I’m Sharon</h3>_

 ## About Me
-I am a passionate and dedicated fullstack software engineer with an interest in backend engineering.
-I am extremely passionate about maintaining, building and working with the server side of web applications.
+I am a passionate fullstack software engineer with a particular interest in backend engineering.
+I love to work with databases, server-side scripting languages, APIs, and server architecture to ensure seamless communication between front-end and back-end systems.
+I also enjoy identifying and resolving problems as they arise during the development process.

-## Languages and Tools
+## Languages and Tools I use

 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" alt="C" width="40" height="40"/>&nbsp;